 Insurance Broker Surety Bond

 An insurance broker bond is a three-party agreement that protects the consumer interest against unethical business practices, purchased by an insurance broker to comply with state licensing requirements.
-Three parties sign off on an insurance broker bond – an obligee, obligor and guarantor.
+Three parties sign off on a bond – an obligee, obligor and guarantor.

 The party at risk is the obligee, normally a state department of insurance or licensing.
 You or your company are called the principal and obligor.
 The company from which you are purchasing your insurance broker bond, the surety, is the guarantor.

 Insurance broker surety bonds exist to protect the consumer interest and the obligee, rather than to protect you or your company, like insurance products do.
 If you, your company, or an employee is found to have manipulated prices, intentionally sold unnecessary or inappropriate products, or committed or contributed to fraud, then the harmed party can be made whole by filing a claim on your bond.
 Other unethical business practices can result in a claim on your bond, as triggers vary by state.

 What states require them?

 All but a very few states require an insurance broker surety bond as a condition of doing business in that state as an insurance broker, and the requiring agency names and amounts will differ by state.
 Most require a bond of between $10,000 – $20,000, and the requiring agency is some variation of a state insurance or licensing agency.
-For instance, a search for insurance broker bond California will show you that the requiring agency is called the Producer Licensing Bureau.
+For instance, a search for bond will show you that the requiring agency is called the Producer Licensing Bureau.
 Many states have an equivalent Department of Insurance.
 Other states have their own names for agencies that regulate insurance brokers.
 Contact NFP Surety if you are having trouble finding the state agency that regulates brokers in your state.